MFG’s Modern Slavery Statement for Financial Year 2024

 MFG Business

-The principal business of MFG is the ownership and operation of over 900 service stations across Great Britain providing fuel, EV Charging, valeting, forecourt shop, ‘Food to Go’ and ancillary services.
-The majority of the business is delivered via a contract management (franchise) model where the business engages third party contract managers who are responsible for the day-to-day operation of their contracted service station.
-MFG also have ~ 23 direct managed sites where MFG owns and operates each station, employing all station staff.
+The principal business of MFG is the ownership and operation of c.1200 service stations across Great Britain providing Fuel, EV Charging, Valeting, Forecourt Shop, ‘Food to Go’ and ancillary services.
+The majority of the business is operated via a contract management (franchise) model where MFG engages third party contract managers, who are self-employed, and are responsible for the day-to-day operation of their contracted service station.
+MFG also has c.27 direct managed sites where MFG owns and operates each station, employing all service station staff.

 MFG currently operates in England, Scotland and Wales which it has assessed as relatively low risk in relation to slavery and human trafficking.
 It regularly reviews its countries of operation to assess if any activities or countries are high risk in relation to slavery or human trafficking.